asreview/asreview/docs/source/intro/about.rst

 Artificial Intelligence (AI) has allowed the development of AI-aided pipelines that assist in finding relevant texts for search tasks.
-A well-established approach to increase the efficiency of title and abstract screening is screening prioritization through active learning: a constant interaction between a human who labels records and a machine learning model which selects the most likely relevant record based on a minimum training dataset.
+A well-established approach to increase the efficiency of title and abstract screening is screening prioritization through `active learning <https://asreview.nl/blog/active-learning-explained/>`_: a constant interaction between a human who labels records and a machine learning model which selects the most likely relevant record based on a minimum training dataset.
 It allows the screening of large amounts of text in an intelligent and time-efficient manner.
-Studies have shown the benefits of active learning, reducing up to 95% of the required screening time.
+Studies have shown the benefits of active learning, `reducing up to 95% <https://www.nature.com/articles/s42256-020-00287-7>`_ of the required screening time.

-A multidisciplinary team has developed and validated open-source software— ASReview LAB—that uses active learning to screen large amounts of textual data to support literature research in quickly finding relevant articles.
+A `multidisciplinary team <https://asreview.nl/about/>`_ works on the ASReview-project.
+The scientifically oriented project contains a collection of `Github repositories <https://github.com/asreview>`_, `scientific research <https://asreview.nl/research/>`_ projects and `teaching activities <https://asreview.nl/academy/>`_.
+The team has developed and validated the open-source software ASReview LAB which is based on `five fundamental principles <https://asreview.nl/blog/the-zen-of-elas/>`_ : (1) Humans are the Oracle; (2) Code is open & results are transparent; (3) Decisions are unbiased; (4) The interface shows an AI is at work; and (5) Users are responsible for importing high quality data.

 The goal of ASReview LAB is to help scholars and practitioners to get an overview of the most relevant records for their work as efficiently as possible while being transparent in the process.
-It allows multiple machine learning models and ships with exploration and simulation modes, which are especially useful for comparing and designing algorithms.
-Furthermore, it is intended to be easily extensible, allowing third parties to add modules that enhance the pipeline and can process any text.
+It allows multiple machine learning models, and ships with exploration and `simulation modes <https://asreview.nl/blog/simulation-mode-class-101/>`_, which are especially useful for comparing and designing algorithms.
+Furthermore, it is intended to be easily extensible, allowing third parties to add modules that enhance the pipeline with new models, data and other plug-ins.

 .. figure:: ../../images/FlowChartC.png